Medicine and Biomedical Research: Concepts and Values in Medicine

 MORE ABOUT THE PROGRAM

-A consortium of faculty from the medical school, the biomedical sciences, and the renowned Department of the History and Philosophy of Science has put together a program to integrate knowledge, strategy, and perspective in a new program that focuses on Biomedical Theory and Practice.
+A consortium of faculty from the medical school, Anthropology, and the renowned Center for Bioethics has put together a program to integrate knowledge, strategy, and perspective in a new program that focuses on Biomedical Theory and Practice.
 The program is intended to be especially attractive to undergraduate students with career goals in the health sciences.

-Notes: The three courses that comprise the new program have not been previously taught at Pitt; instead, they will be new courses designed specifically for this program and administered by the University Honors College.
-The instructors of each course will be senior faculty members rather than junior faculty, adjunct faculty, graduate students, or postdoctoral fellows.
+Note that the four courses that comprise the new program are not taught at Pitt outside this summer EDGE program; instead, they will be courses designed specifically for this program and administered by the University Honors College.